-If you are comfortable using debit or credit cards to deposit, then this is fast and easy.
+If you are comfortable using debit or credit cards to deposit at a regulated online casino, then this is fast and easy.
 Making the deposit follows the same process you would use for any online purchase.
 As long as you are within the state lines where the online sportsbook is licensed, your balance will be available to bet with almost instantly.

 You can deposit with cash in many states.

 First, you can make a trip to the casino cage of the license holding casino or sportsbook.

 Some sites welcome PayNearMe deposits.
 With this, you take cash to your local 7-Eleven store, along with a barcode from the sportsbook.